Your cart

 The Urethral Opening

-• The opening to your vagina is located right under the urethral opening and above the anus.
-The opening is where menstrual blood leaves the body.
-It's also used to birth a baby and for sexual intercourse.
+The opening to your vagina is located right under the urethral opening and above the anus.
+It serves multiple purposes: it’s where menstrual blood leaves the body, where babies are born, and where sexual intercourse occurs.

 The Perineum

-• A strip of soft and sensitive skin between the anus and the vaginal opening.
+The perineum is a strip of soft and sensitive skin located between the anus and the vaginal opening.
+Its length can vary, and it is commonly torn during childbirth to accommodate the baby's delivery.

 The Anus